salesforce/bazel-eclipse/docs/dev/logging.md

 ### Log Configuration
 The SLF4J/Logback log can be configured to change format, log rolling, log size, etc.
 To learn more about configuration, please read the [Logback documentation](https://logback.qos.ch/manual/configuration.html).
-The configuration file is located in [logback.xml](../../plugin-core/logback.xml).
+The configuration file is located in *logback.xml* in the Core plugin.

 #### Enable debug events to be seen
-If you want to turn on debug level events in the SLF4J/Loback log, change the following xml in the [logback.xml](../../plugin-core/logback.xml) from INFO to DEBUG.
+If you want to turn on debug level events in the SLF4J/Loback log, change the following xml in the *logback.xml* from INFO to DEBUG.
 ```xml
 <root level="INFO">
 ```